Zach McKinstry Preview, Player Props: Tigers vs. Yankees

 Zach McKinstry At The Plate

-- McKinstry is hitting .240 with 18 doubles, four triples, eight home runs and 38 walks.
+- McKinstry has 18 doubles, four triples, eight home runs and 40 walks while hitting .236.

-- He has gone deep in eight games this year (6.5%), leaving the park in 1.8% of his trips to the dish.
+- In 6.3% of his games this season, he has hit a home run, and 1.8% of his trips to the dish.

-- McKinstry has driven home a run in 23 games this year (18.7%), including more than one RBI in 4.9% of his games and producing three or more of his team's runs on one occasion..
+- McKinstry has picked up an RBI in 18.9% of his games this season, with more than one RBI in 4.7% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.